-ARTICLE 28: To see if the Town will vote to amend the General Bylaws of the Town of Montague, by adding a new section titled "Montague Public Tree Protection Bylaw", as set forth
+ARTICLE 28.
+MOVED: That the Town vote to amend the General Bylaws of the Town of Montague, by adding a new section titled "Montague Public Tree Protection Bylaw", as set forth in Article 28 of the Annual Town Meeting Warrant, and authorize the Town Clerk to assign such numbering as is appropriate to bring said bylaw into conformance with the existing codification.